 Why Sundial time Differs From Clock Time Depending On Time Of Year

-It is (at the time of initial writing) 12 December 2004, in Sheffield, United Kingdom.
-It is now getting dark quite early; but the time of sunset in the afternoon has just about reached its earliest for the season; and we should now gradually be seeing the period of daylight in the late afternoon start to increase again.
+I initially started writing this page on 12 December 2004, in Sheffield, United Kingdom.
+It was then getting dark quite early; but the time of sunset in the afternoon had just about reached its earliest for the season; and we would from then on gradually see the period of daylight in the late afternoon start to increase again.

 But, isn't the shortest period of daylight the winter solstice, on or about the 21st or 22nd of December?